jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_date_and_time.rst

   the test passes

-* I just called `datetime.datetime.strptime`_ 5 times in a row with the same pattern, time to add a :ref:`function<functions>` to remove some repetition
+* I just called `datetime.datetime.strptime`_ 5 times in a row with the same pattern, time to add a :ref:`function<what is a function?>` to remove some repetition

   .. code-block:: python